My parents history & Ancestry.

 Ford's first production car was the Model A in 1903, the same as the Welch, which could very well have beat the Ford out that year.

+The photo above, I downloaded from Flicker, shows a beautify restored 1909 Welch touring model (The touring model was the most popular model then and still was when Riley Welch drove his 1923 Durant to California in 1925).
 Very little information is available today about the Welch car company, which Welch family member did what in the company, etc., etc. or how many cars were produced through the years.
 I have a photo of the Welch family taken in the early 1900's, & no Fred or A. R Welch are shown in that photo, but maybe they may have not been able to pose for that photo because of business constraints.
 General Motors Corp. may have bought the Welch Car Company to reduce competition for their cars.
-Below is a Welch family photo.
+Below is that Welch family photo.

 Above is a nice studio photo of my grandfather's family.
 From my mother's information while she was still alive, I have labeled the people in this photo.
 The year?
 Oscar certainly looks much younger to me then in his 1917 wedding photo above, so I think I would put a date on this photo of about 1905-1910?
 My mother told me, that several of the Welch children are missing in this photo.
 My mother also told me that her father's brother Dow was killed during "A land rush".
 The last land rush occurred in 1895 in Oklahoma, so I am unsure about that story of her's because it appears to me, that Dow would have been too young then.
 Fred Welch died in 1909.
 The average US male life expectancy in 1909 was 50.5 years, so could it be, that Fred Welch was a brother of Eli Welch?
 Perhaps I will come across some additional Welch family history, to prove or disprove some of these theories.

 My Grandfather Riley also designed & built a grain blower, below